Clinical Trials in AMD

 Chew EY, Lindblad AS, Clemons T; Age-related Eye Disease Study Research Group.
 Summary results and recommendations from the age-related eye disease study.
 Arch Ophthalmol.
 2009;127:1678-1679.

-Comparison of Age-related Macular Degeneration Treatments Trials (CATT) Research Group, Maguire MG, Martin DF, Ying GS, Jaffe GJ, Daniel E, Grunwald JE, Toth CA, Ferris FL 3rd, Fine SL.
-Five-Year Outcomes with Anti-Vascular Endothelial Growth Factor Treatment of Neovascular Age-Related Macular Degeneration: The Comparison of Age-Related Macular Degeneration Treatments Trials.
+CATT Research Group, Maguire MG, Martin DF, et al. Five-Year Outcomes with Anti-Vascular Endothelial Growth Factor Treatment of Neovascular Age-Related Macular Degeneration: The Comparison of Age-Related Macular Degeneration Treatments Trials.
 Ophthalmology.
 2016;123:1751-1761.

 DeCroos FC, Reed D, Adam MK, et al. Treat-and-extend therapy using aflibercept for neovascular age-related macular degeneration: A prospective clinical trial.
 Am J Ophthalmol.
 2017;180:142-150.